lrq3000/bookmark-finder/README.md

 (Upcoming)

 #### Install via Unpacked Zip File
-Download the Bookmark Finder Chrome Extension zip file from the [**release page**](https://github.com/Xiaohan-Tian/bookmark-finder/releases).
-Unzip all the files to a empty folder.
+Download the Bookmark Finder Chrome Extension zip file from our [**release page**](https://github.com/Xiaohan-Tian/bookmark-finder/releases).
+Extract all the files into an empty folder.

-Install the Bookmark Finder Chrome Extension in Google Chrome:
+To install the Bookmark Finder Chrome Extension in Google Chrome, follow these steps:
-1. Open Google Chrome, then click `⋮` -> Settings -> Extensions (or open a new tab and input `chrome://extensions/` on the URL bar)
+1. Open Google Chrome and navigate to `⋮` -> Settings -> Extensions, or open a new tab and enter `chrome://extensions/` in the URL bar.
 2. Enable “Developer mode”.
-3. Click “Load unpacked” and select the folder where you unzipped the files.
+3. Click “Load unpacked” and select the folder where you extracted the files.

 ![Install via Unpacked Zip](res/01-install-via-unpacked-zip.png?raw=true "Install via Unpacked Zip")

-### Using the Bookmark Finder
+### Using Bookmark Finder

 #### Pin the Bookmark Finder to the URL Bar (Optional)
-In order to have quick access to Bookmark Finder extension, it is recommended to pin it to the URL bar:
+For quick access to the Bookmark Finder extension, we recommend pinning it to the URL bar:
-1. Click the Extension icon.
+1. Click the Extensions icon.
-2. Click the Pin button on the right side of the Bookmark Finder extension.
+2. Find the Bookmark Finder extension and click the Pin button on the right side.

 ![Pin the Extension](res/02-pin.png?raw=true "Pin the Extension")

 #### Building the Index
-You need to build the index for your existing bookmarked pages before you search them (new bookmarks after the installation will be automatically indexed.
-If you don't have any existing bookmark, this step can be skipped).
+Before searching your bookmarked pages, you need to build the index for your existing bookmarks (new bookmarks added after installation will be automatically indexed; this step can be skipped if you have no existing bookmarks).
 To build the index:
-1. Click the Bookmark Finder icon
+1. Click the Bookmark Finder icon.
-2. Click the "Reindex" button to open the "Index Bookmarks" window
+2. Click the "Reindex" button to open the "Index Bookmarks" window.

 ![Open Reindex Window](res/03-reindex-1.png?raw=true "Open Reindex Window")

-3. Click the "Start" button on the "Index Bookmarks" page to start the indexing process.
-During this procedure, Bookmark Finder add-on will open all your existing bookmarked pages sequencially and index their contents, the whole process might take some time.
-The total time consomption depends on the number of pages you have bookmarked and the loading speed as well.
-Please DO NOT close this window until the progress bar reaches to 100%.
+3. On the "Index Bookmarks" page, click the "Start" button to begin the indexing process.
+The Bookmark Finder add-on will sequentially open and index the contents of your existing bookmarked pages.
+The duration of this process depends on the number of pages bookmarked and their loading speeds.
+Please refrain from closing the window until the progress bar reaches 100%.

 ![Index bookmarked pages](res/03-reindex-2.png?raw=true "Index bookmarked pages")

 #### Search Bookmarked Pages
-You can easily search among your bookmarked pages by using keywords.
-To perform a search:
+Easily search among your bookmarked pages by using keywords.
+To conduct a search:
-1. Click the Bookmark Finder Extension icon
+1. Click the Bookmark Finder Extension icon.
-2. Type the keyword(s) you would like to search in the input box
+2. Type your search keyword(s) into the input box.
-3. Click the "Search" button or press "Enter (Windows)"/"Return (macOS)" key to perform the search.
+3. Press the "Search" button or the "Enter" (Windows)/"Return" (macOS) key to initiate the search.

 ![Search](res/04-search-1.png?raw=true "Search")

-4. On the search result page, it will list all the bookmarked pages contains the keyword(s).
-Click the title or the URL of each page will open that page in a new tab
+4. The search result page will display all bookmarked pages containing the keyword(s).
+Clicking on the title or URL of each page will open it in a new tab.

 ## Notes

-- Bookmark Finder uses a third party libary for the client-side search index feature: [**Lunr.js**](https://github.com/olivernn/lunr.js)
+- Bookmark Finder utilizes a third-party library for the client-side search index feature: [**Lunr.js**](https://github.com/olivernn/lunr.js)